Virendra78/mrviru/README.md

 # mrviru
-this is test repository
+this is test repository.
-author mr
+author-mr